NaxAlpha/nauman.im/root/content/blogs/lessons-learned-vibe-coding-ios-app.md

 <!-- December 20, 2025 -->

+> **Disclaimer**: The main points of this essay were written by a human, edited by an AI, and reviewed by the human once more.

 # Lessons Learned Vibe Coding an iOS App from Scratch

 I've been a developer for over 7 years, primarily focused on Python and Machine Learning.
 For a long time, I've had the desire to build my own apps, but my lack of experience in frontend and mobile development was a constant source of frustration.